 \section{Introduction}

-This paper is a continuation of a previous work \cite{Huang-Wang} in which we proved the uniqueness of complex geodesics with prescribed boundary data on bounded strongly linearly convex domains with $C^3$-smooth boundary and solved a homogeneous complex Monge-Amp\`{e}re (HCMA for short) equation with prescribed {\it boundary singularity} on such domains.
-The purpose of the present paper is to investigate the parameter dependence of such complex geodesics and the higher regularity of solutions to the aforementioned complex Monge-Amp\`{e}re equation.
+This paper is a continuation of our previous work with Huang \cite{Huang-Wang}, in which we proved the uniqueness of complex geodesics with prescribed boundary data on bounded strongly linearly convex domains with $C^3$-smooth boundary and solved a homogeneous complex Monge--Amp\`{e}re (HCMA for short) equation with prescribed {\it boundary singularity} on such domains.
+The purpose of the present paper is to investigate the parameter dependence of such complex geodesics and the higher regularity of solutions to the aforementioned complex Monge--Amp\`{e}re equation.